Car Seat Safety: Newborn to 2 Years

 The following are some important child safety seat tips for your baby:

-- Your baby should remain rear-facing until she is 2 years of age or until she reaches the highest weight or height limit allowed by the manufacturer of her child safety seat.
-Some rear-facing child safety seats can accommodate children up to 35 pounds or more.
+- Your infant or toddler should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their seat.
+Most convertible seats have limits that will allow children to ride rear-facing for two years or more.
 Don't be concerned if your child's legs bend at the knees or touch the back seat of the car when rear-facing; this will not harm her feet or knees.

 - Always put your infant in a rear-facing child safety seat in the back of your car.
 A baby riding in the front seat can be fatally injured by a passenger side air bag.